Simple Unified Model

 We say (M_t)_{t\in T} is a martingale measure if M_t\in ba(\mathcal{A}_t) and M_t = M_u|_{\mathcal{A}_t} for u > t.

-The proof of the contrapositive involves the Hahn-Banach theorem, but there is no need for that.
-Every arbitrage-free model used in practice has the above parameterization.
+Ross’s proof of the contrapositive involves the Hahn-Banach theorem, but there is no need for that.
+Every arbitrage-free model used in practice is parameterized by equation (3).

-Semi-Static hedging involves finding an initial static hedge that approximately replicates the option, then finding a dynamic hedge to improve on the difference.
+Semi-static hedging involves finding an initial static hedge that approximately replicates the option, then finding a dynamic hedge to improve on the difference.
 See (Carr, Ellis, and Gupta 1998) for early work and (Sauldubois and Touzi 2024) for recent improvements of this technique.
+The SUM can be applied to find the non-static hedge.

 If repurchase agreements are available they determine a canonical deflator.
 A repurchase agreement over the interval [t_j, t_{j+1}] is specified by a rate f_j known at time t_j.
 The price at t_j is 1 and it has a cash flow of {\exp(f_j\Delta t_j)\approx 1 + f_j\Delta t_j} at time t_{j+1} where \Delta t_j = t_{j+1} - t_j.